Data-Sci-2025/Steam-Reviews-Analysis/data_processing/2-data-analysis.md

      9 117679620 POS         stomp       132   132 1      7.56   7.56
     10  77293859 NEG         crash       128   128 1      4.58   4.58
     # ℹ 1,430,805 more rows

+To prep this dataframe for the classifier, let’s narrow down to only the columns we know we want.

 ``` r
 review_tf_idf <- review_tf_idf |>